-While grapevines carpet the floor of Sonoma Valley and California's oak woodlands and redwoods are on the hills above it, sometimes it's worth a trip below to see what lies beneath the famous soil of Sonoma and explore the wine caves of the region.
+While grapevines carpet the floor of Sonoma Valley, surrounded by California's oak woodlands and redwoods, it's always worth a trip below ground to see what lies beneath Sonoma's famous terroirs and explore the region's wine caves.

-Some caves are open all the time, others are part of tours and still others are reservable for special events like weddings and corporate meetings.
-If you do want to visit a wine cave it is wise to call ahead as during harvest the caves may not be accessible- they are after all working parts of a winery and the winemakers are busy moving grapes, barrels and freshly-squeezed juice!
+Most of the cellars below are open year round, while others are part of tours and still others are reservable for special events like weddings and corporate meetings.
+If you do want to visit a wine cellar, it is always wise to call ahead as during harvest the caves may not be accessible--they are after all working parts of a winery and the winemakers are busy moving grapes, barrels and freshly-pressed juice!

 Located in the heart of Sonoma Valley in Kenwood, Deerfield Ranch Winery not only has a wine cave, but the entire tasting room is part of the large cave complex dug out of the side of the hills that flank the valley.
 A visit can also include a tour of the crush pad and barrels while tasting is in the furnished cave.
 No appointments necessary for groups fewer than eight people.

 For over a century, five generations of the Kunde family have farmed this 1,800 acre estate in Sonoma Valley.
+Perched on a hillside above Kenwood with gorgeous views of the valley, Kunde's vineyards are just as cool to visit as their cellars.
 Ask in the tasting room about the cave tours that include guided tastings and the chance to try barrel samples.

 See the winery listing for a full list of wineries and tasting rooms in Sonoma Valley, and call ahead to see if there are wine caves open for exploration.